 To complicate things, Heinz and Milupa cereals use Steps 1 to 4 on their labels to signify the stage at which you should use the cereal.
 But their steps don’t coincide, so the farther you step, the easier it is to trip.
 For example, Step 2 in Milupa language is “single grain cereals with the addition of one fruit at a time,” but Heinz Step 2 means “one month after Step 1.”
 The result?
 Murky consumer territory littered with confusing stumbling blocks.

 To be fair, labelling is bound to be tricky for manufacturers since babies need a slow, deliberate introduction to solids.
 A baby can’t race into a jar of Heinz Toddler Chicken Cacciatore until she has travelled through a safe progression of single first foods introduced one by one, to check for allergic reactions.
 Moreover, for infants, texture is paramount.
 They usually need to start with a purée, then graduate through different degrees of thickness before encountering soft table foods.

 Nutritionist Marian Law of Toronto Public Health says, “Store-bought baby foods provide little variety in texture.
-Smooth puréed baby foods [with ‘beginner’ or ‘starter’ on the label] are suitable up to about eight months.
+Smooth puréed baby foods [with] are suitable up to about eight months.
 Foods labelled ‘junior,’ for babies from about eight months old, have soft lumps, but not really much more texture.
 The textures in jarred foods do not give baby much practice learning to chew and swallow.”